Hube2/acf-post2post/readme.txt

 `

 == Changelog ==

+= 1.2.8 =
+* changed from plugins_loaded to after_setup_theme for checking if ACF >= 5 is installed to allow for ACF being installed in themes

 = 1.2.7 =
 * replace php array_walk() w/array_map() to correct issue with str/int conversion of IDs